6 Greatest Winter Olympians of All Time

 At her final Games in 1992, Smetanina, who was 39, earned one last medal as she helped her nation to gold in the relay event.

-That final gold medal moved her to 10 overall and saw her become the first woman in history to reach that tally, while also becoming the oldest woman to win Winter Olympic gold.
+That final gold medal moved her to 10 overall and saw her become the first woman in history to reach that tally, while also becoming the oldest woman to win Winter Olympic gold at the time.

 Bjorn Daehlie earns a spot on this list after winning 12 medals, including eight gold, in Cross Country Skiing.